Eucosmophora pithecollobiae

 Eucosmophora pithecollobiae is a moth of the family Gracillariidae.
 It is known from Belize and from Florida in the United States.

 The length of the forewings is 3-3.9 mm for males and 3.3–4 mm for females.

 The larvae feed on Pithecollobium guadalupense, Pithecollobium macrandrium and Pithecollobium unguis-cati.
 They mine the leaves of their host plant.
-The initial serpentine track is often obliterated by the blotch fashioned by third instar larva.
-The upper surface of the mine is waxy translucent.
-The larva remains visible within the mine throughout its development.
-Portions of the upper mine surface are discolored by the liquidy frass excreted by the sap-feeding instars.
-The larva removes patches of parenchyma from the floor of the mine, especially about the periphery.
-The dark green frass is concentrated along the edges of the mine.

 Etymology

 The species name is derived from the generic name, Pithecellobium, of the larval host plant.